lorikayman/RebisTheory/rebis_theory.md

 Nameless Realm and the Void are both framed in a similar, dangerous, manner:

-- the mantle - Chaos Cloak, - is forbidden across Owlites: `A forbidden mantle said to grant the wearer protection within the nameless realm where all elements are said to converge into one and divide into all.` ([Chaos Cloak](https://wiki.spiralknights.com/Chaos_Cloak)).
+- The mantle - [Chaos Cloak](), - is forbidden across Owlites: `A forbidden mantle said to grant the wearer protection within the nameless realm where all elements are said to converge into one and divide into all.` ([Chaos Cloak](https://wiki.spiralknights.com/Chaos_Cloak)).
 - The Void has hunger, which can be felt by one "opening" it, in our case it is the entity which eventually became the Swarm: `WITHIN MY DREAM I SAW IT OPEN THE VOID, FELT ITS ENDLESS HUNGER.` ([Echo Stone: Gloaming Wildwoods](https://wiki.spiralknights.com/Echo_Stone:_Gloaming_Wildwoods)).

 We will focus on this concept of opening the Void and of hunger in mind and attempt to understand it in two steps.
 First, we will adhere to the idea of the Void being of similar nature to the alchemical Void, - the themes and concepts of this justification will be introduces throughout this section, where they seem to be thematically fitting and make relatively reasonable, mostly symbolic, connections.
 Then, we will attempt to interpret whose findings within the context of Spiral Knights cosmology.
 The third steps consists of the aligning those concepts with the real-world mythology in order to find matching narratives or other patterns.